 Year 11 is a focus on ensuring all students are mentally and emotionally ready to sit their GCSE exams.
 Support in continually provided through excellent teaching and the opportunity to attend study plus, after school throughout the week.

-Year 11 will have a Careers Convention at school on Thursday 19th November, where students and parent/carers will have the opportunity to speak to further education providers.
+Year 11 will have a Careers Convention at school where students and parent/carers will have the opportunity to speak to further education providers.
 This will include colleges, sixth forms and apprenticeship providers.

 In the final year of school Year 11 students will also have the added bonus of looking forward to their school Prom.